openthread/ot-commissioner/src/app/cli/README.md

 Use the OT Commissioner CLI to configure and manage OT Commissioner.

-## Build & Configuration

-Please follow the guide at https://openthread.google.cn/guides/commissioner/build to build and configure OT Commissioner.

 ## Commands

 Type `help` to get a command list: